 Usually, a mother rabbit gives birth to three to five offspring.
 She will leave and cover her nest after cleaning and nursing her baby bunnies.

 She only comes back in the evenings to nurse them for a short while.
-The baby French Angoras will open their eyes after a week and wean from drinking milk at around ten to 12 days.
+The baby French Angoras will open their eyes after seven days and wean from drinking milk at around 10 to 12 days.

 A doe can get pregnant around three to four times a year.
 However, the success of the pregnancy and birthing process will all depend on the mother’s health and environmental conditions.